cdelgehier/oio-docs/doc/source/admin-guide/configuration_swift.rst

 log_name
 --------

-Tells which syslog ID has to be used for both the access log and the error log.
+Label used for logging.
-This tag is part of the syslog protocol and is present on each line.
+This label is part of the syslog protocol and is present on each line.

 * Format: a printable string with space
 * Default: None
-* Context: `DEFAULT`

 .. code-block:: ini
    :caption: example

-   log_name = OIO,DAILYMOTION,oioswift,1
+   log_name = OIO,OPENIO,oioswift,1

 eventlet_debug
 --------------

-Turn `eventlet_debug` to `true` to make the python package `eventlet` output more traces about its internal activity.
+If `true`, turn on debug logging for the python library `eventlet`.

+* Format: boolean
+* Default: false

 .. code-block:: ini
    :caption: example